-Temple Mount and Ophel

 The vaulted passage from the Triple Gate lies appoxamatly 5 feet under the surface of the Temple Mount.
 Directly below that is cistern #11 (big E).
 The bottom of the cistern is 61 feet 6 inches below the surface of the ground.
 It consists of three tanks, each about 26 feet by 40 feet, lying east and west, connected by a passage 14 feet wide, running north and south.
 The roof is cut in rock, in the form of arches.
 Steps cut in the rock run up along the west side, and issue close to the mouth of the cistern.
 There is the foundation of a massive wall on the rock to west of steps.

-When Solomon built a portico east of the Temple it had to be built on the side of a steep rocky hill.
+When Solomon built a portico east of the Temple it had to be built on the side of a steep hill.
 This was called Solomon's Porch/portico: the kings entrance.
-His palace was between the city and this entrance, built on the Ophel south east of the temple.
+His palace was between the city of David and this entrance, built on the Ophel south east of the temple.

 When I lay my diagram of the Temple in Solomon's time over Warren's map the western passage and arch of the triple passages is within the eastern wall of the compound and the two eastern passages are outside the wall.